Skip to content

 Cache by status code

-Enterprise customers can set cache time-to-live (TTL) based on the response status from the origin web server.
-Cache TTL refers to the duration of a resource in the Cloudflare network before being marked as stale or discarded from cache.
-Status codes are returned by a resource’s origin.
+Customers can set cache time-to-live (TTL) based on the response status from the origin web server.
+Cache TTL refers to the duration of a resource in the Cloudflare network before being marked as STALE or discarded from cache.
+Status codes are returned by a resource's origin.

 Caching limits